-Since 2015, both Preschool and kindergarten power standards are available on web-site.
+\Since 2015, both Preschool and kindergarten power standards are available on the web-site.

-Since 2015, a Preschool/Kindergarten Readiness Assessment is available on the web-site
+\Since 2015, a Preschool/Kindergarten Readiness Assessment is available on the web-site

-Kindergarten Readiness assessments have been embedded in kindergarten round-up since 2016.
+\Since 2016, Kindergarten Readiness assessments have been embedded in kindergarten round-up.

-Preschool Screening Assessments offered throughout the year.
+\Preschool Screening Assessments offered throughout the year.
+(36% increase from fall 2018-Fall 2019.

-Panther Primary Academy opportunity designed for students who may not be ready for the traditional setting (2017)
+\Panther Primary Academy opportunity designed for students who may not be ready to the traditional setting (2017)